JoJo Robertson: Early life and education

 Robertson was born in Roswell, New Mexico during the late 1970s.
 She became interested in golf during her early childhood.
 Robertson played multiple sports during her early education and grew up with a sibling.
 In 1990, Robertson joined the Goddard High School girls golf team during grade eight.

 As a member of the New Mexico Activities Association, she won that year's A-AAA championship.
 Robertson also won their AAAA division in 1993 and 1994.
-Robertson reached the semifinals of the 1991 U.S. Girls' Junior.
+Robertson was tied for eighth at the Junior PGA Championship during 1991 and 1993.
+She reached the semifinals of the 1991 U.S. Girls' Junior.
 At the 1992 Girls Junior America's Cup, Robertson and the New Mexican team were third.

 Her collegiate golf experience began in 1994 with Oklahoma State University.
 In 1995 and 1996, Robertson was second at the Big Eight Conference Women's Golf Championship.
 Her team was the event's champion both years.
 After the end of the Big Eight in 1996, the conference was renamed to the Big 12 Conference that year.
 Robertson's team was the 1999 Big 12 Women's Golf Championship winners.
 At the 1999 NCAA Division I women's golf championship, she was tied for 74th as part of Oklahoma State's twelfth-place finish.
 Robertson planned to work at the Roswell Public Health Office that year as an intern.